Roberto Valturio

 Roberto Valturio (1405–1475) was an Italian engineer and writer born in Rimini.
 He was the author of the military treatise De Re militari (1472).

 The work consists of a preface, with a dedication to Sigismondo Pandolfo Malatesta; a list of the classical works mentioned and an introduction on the history of warfare.
-The work was widely known: the French King Louis XI of France, the Hungarian king Matthias Corvinus, the Duke of Urbino Federico da Montefeltro and the ruler of Florence Lorenzo de' Medici had a copy of the printed book.
+The work was widely known: King Louis XI of France, King Matthias Corvinus of Hungary, Duke of Urbino Federico da Montefeltro and the ruler of Florence Lorenzo de' Medici had a copy of the printed book.
 In Leonardo da Vinci's list of books Roberto Valturio has been mentioned.
 This indicates that Leonardo had been in the possession of Roberto's work.